A high-performance Python HTTP server for GraphQL APIs with built-in authentication, CORS, and GraphiQL integration.

 return f"Hello, {name}!"

-# Create server from API
+# Create HTTP server from API

 server = GraphQLHTTP.from_api(api)